-- The "Reporting Party" defined as the individual who is making the disclosure regarding the experience of sexual misconduct, violence or harassment. - The "Responding Party" defined as the person who is alleged to committed an act of sexual misconduct, violence or harassment.
+- The "Reporting Party" defined as the individual who is making the disclosure regarding the experience of sexual misconduct, violence or harassment. - The "Responding Party" defined as the person who is alleged to have committed an act of sexual misconduct, sexual violence or sexual harassment.